timescale/docs.timescale.com-content/api.md

 |Name|Description|
 |---|---|
 | `schema_name` | Schema name of the hypertable from which to drop chunks.
 Defaults to `public`.
-| `cascade` | Boolean on whether to `CASCADE` the drop on chunks, therefore removing dependent objects on chunks to be removed.
-Defaults to `FALSE`.
 | `cascade_to_materializations` | Set to `TRUE` to also remove chunk data from any associated continuous aggregates.
 Set to `FALSE` to only drop raw chunks (while keeping data in the continuous aggregates).
 Defaults to `NULL`, which errors if continuous aggregates exist.|

 >:TIP: The `table_name` argument was optional in previous versions, but this is now deprecated: `table_name` should always be given.